If you live in a desert or tropical climate, chances are you have a central air conditioner or heat pump paired with an air handler.

 Depending on where you live, the parts that make up your system will change.
 The components listed below are found in the typical heat-pump/air conditioning setups.

 Blower Motor - Moves air through the connected ductwork to circulate throughout the home.
-A motor is available for single, multi, and variable speeds as well as PSC and ECM types.

-A variable speed motor, sometimes known an ECM (Electronically Commutated Motor) monitors changing conditions and adjusts those outputs for maximized efficiency.
+A variable speed motor, sometimes known as an ECM (Electronically Commutated Motor) monitors changing conditions and adjusts those outputs for maximized efficiency.